What and where is an accounting address?

-Following amendments to the Seychelles International Business Companies Act on the 27th December 2011 all Seychelles IBCs must give notice to the Registered Agent (that”s us) of where they keep their accounting records.
-It states that the accounting records shall be kept at the registered office or such other place as the directors think fit.
-Where they are kept at another place the directors must notify the registered agent and also must notify the Registered Agent of a change of address within 14 days.
+Following the amendment of the Seychelles International Business Companies Act on 27 December 2011, all Seychelles IBCs are required to notify the Registered Agent (that's us) where they keep their accounting records.
+It states that the accounts shall be kept at the registered office or such other place as the directors think fit.
+If they are kept at another place, the directors must notify the registered agent and also the registered agent of a change of address within 14 days.

-To avoid the cost of sending documents to Seychelles most if not all of our clients keep their accounting documents at the address of an intermediary or at their own address.
-Many intermediaries already provided the service to their clients before the amendment (document repository and safe-keeping).It should be noted that the directors of an IBC have always had the duty to keep accounting records and other documents of the IBC.
-The new requirement is for notification of an address only.
+To avoid the cost of shipping documents to Seychelles, all our clients keep their accounting documents at an intermediary's address or at their own address.
+Many intermediaries were already providing the service (document filing and retention) to their clients prior to the change, although it should be noted that directors of an IBC have always had a duty to maintain accounting records and other documents of the IBC.
+The new requirement only applies to the communication of an address.

 It should also be noted that further, as of October, 2021., no obligation to prepare, audit or file financial statements (income statement, balance sheet and cash flow statement).